 Top tips for doing business in India: The three Ps

-1. Patience: It can take three to five years to go from market exploration to your first contract.
+- Patience: It can take three to five years from market exploration to your first contract.

 Support for importing into India

-EDC is part of the Government of Canada’s trade ecosystem of experts available to help you save time, learn more about your target markets and identify the capital you need to grow.
-This network of solution-oriented departments and Crown corporations can solve export problems and offer new perspectives, so businesses, like yours, can confidently expand and succeed, both at home and abroad.
+EDC is part of the Government of Canada’s trade ecosystem of experts available to help you save time, learn more about your target markets and access the capital you need to grow.
+As part of our Indo-Pacific strategy, EDC is committed to helping Canadian companies diversify into new markets and succeed in this dynamic region.